Na Hyesŏk: Career

-Artistic style and career
+Artistic style

-Art historian Sunglim Kim writes how, in 1926 Na Hye-sŏk described that her painting style was “influenced by her Japanese professors.”
+Art historian Sunglim Kim writes how in 1926, Na Hye-sŏk described her painting style as "influenced by her Japanese professors."
 This resulted in a "Post-Impressionist and Naturalist style" which emphasized form, color, and lighting.
-In order to bring a more personal differentiation to her work, Na’s style underwent a shift from brighter, prominent colors to ones that were less vibrant.
-Other characteristics of Na’s personal style include: a “specialty in landscape”; “bold, confident, and spontaneous brushstrokes”, and experimentation with texture, exemplified in South Gate of Bonghwan Fortress (1923).
+In order to bring more personal differentiation to her work, Na's style underwent a shift from brighter, prominent colors to ones that were less vibrant.
+Other characteristics of Na's personal style include: a "specialty in landscape"; "bold, confident, and spontaneous brushstrokes", and experimentation with texture, exemplified in South Gate of Bonghwan Fortress (1923).
 An additional description of her work by Sunglim Kim explains that her environment had a clear influence on the depictions in her work, stating, “Because she went out to sketch for her landscapes and gave deep thought to composition, her presentation of architectural structure and her compositions are well considered and solid.”

 During this period, Na participated in many exhibitions, displaying and selling her work, some of which sold for as much as 350 won (US $3,500 today).
-Na's first solo exhibition, which included a collection of oil paintings, was promoted in a newspaper article Kyonsong ilbo.
+Na's first solo exhibition, which included a collection of oil paintings, was promoted in a newspaper article Kyonsong Ilbo.
 Na also submitted paintings almost yearly to the state-sponsored Joseon Art Exhibition.

 Many of her paintings were accepted into the Joseon Art Exhibition.
 Two of her paintings, Garden in Fall and Nangrang Tomb, won fourth and third place, respectively.
-Additionally, two of her paintings, Ch’onhung (Tianhou Temple) and Garden received the “...highest award in Western oil painting…” in 1926 and 1931, respectively.
+Additionally, two of her paintings, Ch'onhung (Tianhou Temple) and Garden received the "...highest award in Western oil painting…" in 1926 and 1931, respectively.

 In the 1930s, Na received criticism of her work as well as of her personal life after her affair became known to the public.
 As a result, she moved to submitting works to a Japanese art exhibition, Teiten, as well as requesting help in selling her work.
 This was not enough, however, and she no longer submitted work to public exhibitions.
-These issues all took their toll on Na, which was attributed to another shift in her artistic style, “with loose structure and rough hasty brushstrokes” exemplified in Peonies in Front of Hwanyong Hall (1933) and Hongnyu Waterfall (1937).
+These issues all took their toll on Na, which was attributed to another shift in her artistic style, "with loose structure and rough hasty brushstrokes" exemplified in Peonies in Front of Hwanyong Hall (1933) and Hongnyu Waterfall (1937).